bobleesj/learn-swift-with-bob/course/object-oriented-swift/computed-property.md

 [2002_computed_property.playground](https://www.dropbox.com/sh/sunfww1daece1fe/AAB31bu-Q-_V_ZF2-AOaUdc9a?dl=0)

 ## Conclusion
-In the beginning of the lesson, you've learned what it means to create a `gettable` property by calling `get` or just by returning value.
-After that, you've also learned how to add `set` which allows you to modify its value as well as those of other variables.
-We are going to take a look at how Apple Engineers use computed property to create the iOS ecosystem safe and non-customizable.
-I know you are super excited to build apps.
-You will learn how everything fits together in Part 2 and Part 3 of this course.
+ You've learned what it means to create a gettable property that can be only read.
+You've also learned how to create a settable property which allows you to modify its value as well as those of others.
+The UIKIt framework often utilizes gettable properties to prevent us, developers, from modifying them.

+In the lesson lesson, you will learn how to add an observer to a property.